ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/DebuggingWatsonAssistant.md

 #### Execution

  Once EBA reasoning core determines the optimal understanding variant, only that variants will be executed.
 This means that all code, including any side effects, will be executed.
-Any time runtime errors will be detected and logs will be shown within the 'Debug' tab inside the developments lab.
+Any time runtime errors will be detected and logs will be shown within the 'Debug' tab inside the development lab.

 ### Built-in Debug Tooling